Early Warning Signs Cancer Is Growing Inside Your Body

 Next: Pay attention to your nails.

-Melanoma, the deadliest type of skin cancer, begins in 1% of Caucasian patients and 20% of African-American patients as a brown stripe underneath the nail.
+The deadliest type of skin cancer, melanoma, begins in 1% of Caucasian patients and 20% of African-American patients as a brown stripe underneath the nail.
 Pale or white nails can be a sign of liver cancer.
 “Clubbing,” the enlargement of the fingers and nails that curve down over the tips, can be a sign of lung cancer.

 Next: It could be something worse than bronchitis.